Content Loops – A Scalable SEO Strategy for Sharing and Distribution

-Social Media – Leveraging Right Triggers to Create Content Loops
+Social Media – Leveraging the Right Triggers to Create Content Loops

 When we talk about social media, we have to consider Facebook, LinkedIn, Pinterest, YouTube, Instagram, etc.

-Creating content loops on these different platforms require varied strategies.
+Creating content loops on these different platforms requires varied strategies.
 What may work for Facebook may not work for LinkedIn.

 The best bet is then creating a social media loop for the relevant platforms.

-Here’s how the social media loop looks like –
+Here’s what the social media loop looks like –

 On social media (any platform), the most important elements are – content, discussion, and decision.